-As you are aware from the Announcements issued to members since its appointment, Dalriada was appointed as trustee to the Scheme by The Pensions Regulator ("TPR") amid concerns that the Scheme was not being properly run and in order to protect the interests of its membership.
+Dalriada was appointed as trustee to the Scheme by TPR amid concerns that the Scheme was not being properly run and in order to protect the interests of its membership.
 This has presented Dalriada with several challenges around governance.
-Nevertheless, this statement is a legal requirement and, as such, can serve as a useful reminder of the issues faced by Dalriada and where it cannot meet certain governance obligations, I have explained why that is the case.
+Nevertheless, this statement is a legal requirement and, as such, can serve as a useful reminder of the issues faced by Dalriada and, where it cannot meet certain governance obligations, I have explained why that is the case.

-The powers and duties exercisable by Dalriada in its capacity as trustee are to the exclusion of all other trustees of the Scheme.
-Therefore, Dalriada is effectively the sole trustee of the Scheme.
+The powers and duties exercisable by Dalriada in its capacity as trustee were to the exclusion of any other trustee of the Scheme.
+Since Dalriada's appointment the previous trustee, Dorrixo Alliance (UK) Limited ("Dorrixo"), was dissolved and the two individuals involved with Dorrixo have been prohibited from acting as trustees by TPR.
+Therefore, Dalriada is the sole trustee of the Scheme.